-The Yemen Crisis was the most under reported event of 2017.
+The Yemen Crisis has been the most under reported international event.
 That is very surprising, given the fact, it is the largest humanitarian crisis in the world.
-The only time I remember Yemen mentioned when Nikki Haley, the US Ambassador to the UN held a press conference early in December at Joint Base Anacostia-Bolling in Washington DC.
+The only time I remember Yemen mentioned when Nikki Haley, the US Ambassador to the UN held a press conference at Joint Base Anacostia-Bolling in Washington DC.

 In the background, a charred remains of a short range ballistic missile was on display.
 She stated that it was recovered in Yemen by our allies.
 The missile was fired by Houthi rebels and it was intended to hit King Khaled Riyadh airport.